SergioBoySV/CodePathPreWorkAssignment/README.md

 [Swift: Confetti Animation Effect (2021, Xcode 12, Swift 5) – iOS Development Beginners](https://www.youtube.com/watch?v=YosPD7eFvcE)

 ## App Brainstorming (Step 4)

+### Favorite App Features:
+Pyto: Being able to execute Python code on mobile devices.

+SkyView: Informing the user of the stars around them based on their location.

+Youtube: Picture-in-picture viewing mode

+#### In General:
+- Streaks that tell a user how many days in a row they have logged onto the app.
+Encourages daily use (stimulation).
+- Face ID authentication to log in (Robinhood, any bank application).
+- Moving the phone in real time triggers events in the app (Gyroscope).
+- Giving the user the ability to change the icon of the app (Slack, Discord).
+- Haptic feedback.

+### New App Idea:

 ## Notes